Our Board of Trustees

 Our Governance is built upon third sector best practices and the guidance of the Charities Commission.
 Trustees/Directors come from a wide variety of backgrounds with a broad and relevant range of skills and experience required to run an organisation like the Basement Project.

-Chair – David Morgan
+Chair – Jamie Morris

 Treasurer – Alan Deakin